annotell/public-docs/docs-src/docs/kognic-io/calibrations/cameras-custom.md

 install it.
 :::

 We provide validation code both as python functions and via the `kognicutil` cli.
-We validate things such as but limited to
+We validate things such as but not limited to
 1. The module can be loaded
 2. The function exists and has the correct signature
 3. That a point can be projected using the module